Course Hours: 32

 a.
 Learn to identify, explain and classify

-stimuli and establishing an individual’s relationship to self, others and the general environment
+plays in processing sensory stimuli and establishing an individual's relationship to self, others and the

 b.
 Discuss, compare, contrast and differentiate between